 What PS5 games have been announced?
 What PS5 games have been rumoured?
-In this guide, we're going to list every PS5 game that's been confirmed or rumoured ahead of the console's release, which is due in 2020.
+In this guide, we're going to list every PlayStation 5 game that's been confirmed or rumoured ahead of the console's release, which is due in Holiday 2020.
 This list is based on at least partial confirmation from publishers or developers, rumours that have weight, and educated guesswork.
-We'll, of course, be updating this article over time as more information becomes available, so be sure to check back regularly.
+We'll be updating this article over time as more information becomes available, so be sure to check back regularly.

 Status: Dated for PS4, but given scope of the game, an additional PS5 release seems likely